 Objectives and Scope of Activities

-To advise, consult with, and make recommendations to the Secretary, Department of Health and Human Services (HHS), and the Assistant Secretary for Mental Health and Substance Use (Assistant Secretary), or the CSAP Director for which the CSAP NAC was established concerning matters relating to the activities carried out by and through by SAMHSA or CSAP and the policies respecting such activities.
+To advise, consult with, and make recommendations to the Department of Health and Human Services (HHS) Secretary, Department of Health and Human Services (HHS), the SAMHSA Assistant Secretary for Mental Health and Substance Use (Assistant Secretary), or the CSAP Director for which the CSAP NAC was established concerning matters relating to the activities carried out by and through by SAMHSA or CSAP and the policies respecting such activities.

-The scope includes activities, such as, providing assistance to states and local communities to develop state and local prevention systems, which enable communities to implement science-based prevention programs that address local needs, strengthen families and youth to reject substance abuse, and to improve health outcomes, and change attitudes and norms around substance use and abuse.
+The scope includes activities, such as providing assistance to states and local communities to develop state and local prevention systems, which enable communities to implement science-based prevention programs that address local needs, strengthen families and youth to reject substance use, and to improve health outcomes, and change attitudes and norms around substance use and abuse.

 Description of Duties

-(A)(i) may on the basis of the materials provided by the organization respecting activities conducted at the organization, make recommendations to the Secretary, HHS, and the Assistant Secretary or the Director of the Center for which it was established respecting such activities;
+(A)(i) may on the basis of the materials provided by the organization respecting activities conducted at the organization, make recommendations to the HHS Secretary, the Assistant Secretary, or the Center Director for which it was established respecting such activities;

 (iii) may review any grant, contract, or cooperative agreement proposed to be made or entered into by the organization;

 (B) may collect, by correspondence or by personal investigation, information as to studies and services that are being carried on in the United States, or any other country, as to the diseases, disorders, or other aspects of human health with respect to which the organization was established, and with the approval of the Assistant Secretary or Director, whichever is appropriate, make such information available through appropriate publications for the benefit of public and private health entities, health professions personnel, and for the information of the general public; and